Vahiniraju/NoteManagement/README.md

 activation, password reset emails.

 If user accepts to receive emails, they will be notified with create, edit and deletion of notes.
+User can any time choose to optout from being emailed by using edit profile option where they unset the feature.